There are thousands of bars in Madrid. So, where to start? Here’s our pick of the best bars in Madrid favored by locals and expats alike.

 Metro: Gran Vía

-A 1920s atmosphere still prevails in this former food shop turned attractive bar where old features like the marble bar top and large display windows have still been retained in spite of a progressively trendier atmosphere.
-Just a stone’s throw from the Gran Vía, it provides character and value for money and is accordingly well patronised by appreciative local multinational Chueca residents and eager guide-clutching tourists.
+A 1920s atmosphere still prevails in this former food shop where features like the marble bar and large windows stayed in spite of a trendier atmosphere.
+Just a stone’s throw from the Gran Vía, it provides character and value for money.
+It’s accordingly well patronized by appreciative local multinational Chueca residents and eager guide-clutching tourists.